 1 point EQ 5.1.1 During construction, meet the recommended Design Approaches of the Sheet Metal and Air Conditioning National Contractors Association (SMACNA) IAQ Guideline for Occupied Buildings Under Construction , 2007, Chapter 3.
 Include the erosion and sedimentation control measures to minimize site dust during occupied renovations.
-2 points, for new HVAC EQ 5.1.2 If installing a new duct system, follow the SMACNA guidelines for "Duct Cleanliness for New Construction Guidelines" according to advanced levels of cleanliness.
-Of specific importance are the following: systems only • Specify that ductwork be sealed when transported to the construction site.
+2 points, for new HVAC systems only If installing a new duct system, follow the SMACNA guidelines for "Duct Cleanliness for New Construction Guidelines" according to advanced levels of cleanliness.
+Of specific importance are the following: Specify that ductwork be sealed when transported to the construction site.
 Store ductwork in clean, dry conditions and keep sealed while it is stored.